8. EXECUTIVE BRANCH MATERIALS

 The Governor transmits the veto of a bill in the form of a letter to the secretary of state.
 Citation to the Governor’s veto should refer to the legislation vetoed, the letter sent to the secretary of state, and the present location of the letter.

 ► Veto of Fla.
-SB 392 (2014) (letter from Gov. Scott to Sec’y of State Kenneth W. Detzner, June 2, 2014), http://www.flgov.com/wp-content/
+SB 392 (2014) (letter from Gov. Scott to Sec’y of State Kenneth W. Detzner, June 2,

 When citing to the Governor’s line item veto power with respect to the state budget, use the above format and include a parenthetical indicating the dollar amount of the budget deletion.

 ► Veto of Fla.
-SB 2500-A (2015) (letter from Gov. Scott to Sec’y of State Ken Detzner, June 23, 2015) (deleting $78.2 billion), http://www.flgov.com/wp-content/uploads/2015/06/Transmittal%
+SB 2500-A (2015) (letter from Gov. Scott to Sec’y of State Ken Detzner, June 23,

 8.3 Executive Departments

-8.3.1 In Text
+(a) In Text

 When identifying an agency completely, start with the department followed by the division, bureau, section, and subsection (as appropriate).
 Depending upon the context, it is sometimes appropriate for the word “Florida” to appear before the department’s name.
 The names of agencies are spelled out in both text and textual discussions in footnotes.
-However, when the agency is more frequently known by an acronym, that acronym may be used on subsequent reference.
+However, when the agency is more frequently known by an acronym, that acronym may be used for subsequent references.

-► Financing statements are filed with the Department of State, Division of Corporations, Bureau of Uniform Commercial Code, Documents Examination Section.
+► Financing statements are filed with the Department of State, Division of Corporations, Bureau

-► The Florida Department of Law Enforcement (FDLE) provides annual reports on Florida crime statistics based on data gathered from across the state.
+► The Florida Department of Law Enforcement (FDLE) provides annual reports on Florida crime

-8.3.2 In Footnotes or Stand-Alone Cites
+(b) In Footnotes or Stand-Alone Citations

-► Interview with Jerome W. Hoffman, Chief, Antitrust Section, Div. of Econ.
-Crimes, Dep’t of Legal Aff.
+Legal Aff.
 (Aug.
 22, 1989) (available at Fla.
 Dep’t of State, Fla.
 State Archives, Tallahassee, Fla.).

 8.4 Florida Attorney General Opinions

-8.4.1 In Text
+(a) In Text

-► In opinion 89-39, the Attorney General concluded that aides of county commissioners are generally not subject to the Sunshine Law . . . .
+► In opinion 89-39, the Attorney General concluded that county commissioners’ aides are

-8.4.2 In Footnotes or Stand-Alone Cites
+(b) In Footnotes or Stand-Alone Citations

 Legal Documents: